ISISComputingGroup/ibex_developers_manual/McLennan-motors.md

 1. Home the device

 ### I've booted up a McLennan and can't get it moving

 Try using the macros for an axis other than 1 (2 or 3) in the ibex GUI.
 The axis to be driven by the buttons on the front panel are set by a position dial inside the driver, so these might not work with the motor you need to control.

+Additionally if it moves a short distance and stops it may be going into Tracking abort.
+This happens when the encoder and motor resolutions are incorrect/incompatible.
+The first thing to do is to restart the McLenan and then the IOC so that the values are resent.
+If this does not fix it then check the settings are correct.

+### McLenan moves but doesn't stop at desired position

+If the McLenan moves but does not stop at the position you requested it could be that the encoder and motor resolutions have not been sent to the controller.
+This must be done whenever the unit is restarted and is done by restarting the IOC. imilar

 ### Homes are very slow